mobileink/lab.clj.antlr/doc/testrig.md

 [@5,16:15='<EOF>',<-1>,3:15]
 ```

-The difference is that the hello1 grammar discards whitespace:
+The difference is that the hello grammar discards whitespace:

 ```
 WS : [ \t\r\n]+ -> skip ; // skip spaces, tabs, newlines, \r (Windows)
 ```

-whereas hello2 retains it, passing it to the parser in a "channel":
+whereas hello_channels retains it, passing it to the parser in a "channel":

 ```
 @lexer::members {